Not happy with your A Level results? Your next steps

 It’s also a good idea to talk things through with people; your friends, family and teachers know you well.
 They may point out some things you’ve overlooked.

-Colleges and sixth forms will often have advisors on hand to speak to on the day and it is worth listening to what other people have to say, even if you choose not to agree!
+Colleges and sixth forms will often have advisers on hand to speak to on the day and it is worth listening to what other people have to say, even if you choose not to agree!

 The sense of relief when you're offered a place will seem like a massive load off your shoulders, but that doesn’t mean you should stop searching.